Why does the US have hunting laws?

 Why do hunting regulations exist in the United States?

 Hunting regulations exist in the United States to ensure that wildlife is managed sustainably and humanely.
-These regulations are also designed to promote safety so that hunters are not at risk of injuring themselves or other hunters.
+These regulations are also designed to promote safety, ensuring that hunters are not at risk of injury to themselves or others.

-Additionally, hunting regulations help to preserve habitats, as well as provide a healthy environment for wildlife to thrive.
+Additionally, hunting regulations help preserve habitats and provide a healthy environment for wildlife to thrive.

 Are There Federal and State Hunting Laws?

 In the United States, certain rules apply to everyone.
 But some rules can vary from state to state.
-For example, the federal government might say that it’s not allowed to hunt some animals, like animals that are in danger of disappearing or birds that travel long distances.
+For example, the federal government might say it’s not allowed to hunt certain animals, such as those that are endangered or birds that travel long distances.

 State regulations are more common as there are differences in factors like age limits on obtaining a hunting license, hunting seasons, and the use of bait.